Enjoy a great trip when you take advantage of flights to Dubrovnik from Birmingham Airport. Find out more about the route on our website.

 Currency: GBP British Pound (£)

 Departing from Birmingham Airport

 Hungry?
 You’ll also find a fantastic selection of cafés, bars and restaurants to choose from.
-If you’re travelling with kids, Frankie & Benny’s and Giraffe do a great children’s menu, or head to Wetherspoons for some classic pub grub.
-Those wanting to take something on board with them should head to Pret a Manger or M&S Food to Go.
-You’ll also find your favourite coffee chains like Caffé Nero.
+If you’re travelling with kids, Giraffe do a great children’s menu, or head to Wetherspoons for some classic pub grub.
+Those wanting to take something on board with them should head to Pret a Manger.
+You’ll also find your favourite coffee chains like Caffe Nero.

 Getting to Birmingham Airport is easy whatever mode of transport you use.
-Travelling by public transport is easy – you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the station which takes you to the terminal in just two minutes.
+Travelling by public transport is easy –you'll find bus services running directly to the airport or to Birmingham International Airport train station.
+There is a free and frequent transport from the station which takes you to the terminal in minutes.